ProcursusTeam/procursus-wiki/docs/Building-on-Linux.md

     compile packages from Procursus

-    Similar to other supported platforms, it's likely that some packages (particularly those that need Go, Python, and/or NodeJS) will fail to compile.
+    Similar to other supported platforms, it's likely that some packages (particularly those that need Python or NodeJS) will fail to compile.
 You'll need a macOS build system if this is the case

     If you find yourself needing a macOS build system, you can [setup macOS in a KVM](https://github.com/foxlet/macOS-Simple-KVM) and